Erling Haaland led an explosive life at Borussia Dortmund, but where did it all begin for the Norwegian goal-fiend?

 Haaland scored nine - yes, NINE - goals in a single match, helping Norway to a 12-0 win over Honduras at the FIFA U20 World Cup in Poland.
 He later said he was disappointed not to have bagged 10.
 His haul was a tournament record, and he ended the competition with the Golden Boot despite Norway getting knocked out at the group stage.

-The next season - this current 2019/20 campaign - was meant to be one in which Haaland expanded on his promise, but Salzburg soon discovered what Bryne had all those years earlier: that Haaland was in a rush, his growth more revolution than evolution.
+The next season - the 2019/20 campaign - was meant to be one in which Haaland expanded on his promise, but Salzburg soon discovered what Bryne had all those years earlier: that Haaland was in a rush, his growth more revolution than evolution.

 He took just two league appearances to bag his first hat-trick in a 5-2 win over Wolfsberger and by December had scored 16 goals at rate of one every 61 minutes.
 He was also the second-top scorer in the UEFA Champions League by Christmas, his nine goals only bettered by Robert Lewandowski's 10 for Bayern Munich.